Get insider access

 Pets

 The Shark AI Ultra Robot is a mid-range robot vacuum.
-It sits close to the top of Shark's lineup of robot vacuums, above cheaper models like the Shark AI Robot and Shark EZ Robot Self-Empty, as it features both LIDAR mapping and self-emptying capability to reduce hands-on maintenance requirements.
-Its docking station also features an onboard HEPA filter to reduce the spread of allergens as it transfers debris out of its internal dustbin.
+It sits above cheaper models like the Shark AI Robot and the Shark EZ Robot Self-Empty and features both LIDAR mapping and self-emptying capability to reduce hands-on maintenance requirements.
+Its docking station also features an on-board HEPA filter to reduce the spread of allergens as it transfers debris out of its internal dustbin.
+However, unlike pricier models in the lineup, it lacks any sort of 2-in-1 functionality, so you'll need to look elsewhere if you want a hybrid robot vacuum/mop.

-It's worth noting that there are multiple variants of this vacuum, though they only really differ in color and the debris capacity of their external dirt compartment.
-Further details on the differences between models are outlined in the Differences Between Variants section of the review.
+It's worth noting that there are multiple variants of this vacuum, though they only really differ in color and the debris capacity of their docking station; see the Differences Between Variants section for more details.

 Our Verdict